What Is a Wedding Planner Contract?

 Every wedding planner contract should include termination conditions.
 This can be on a specific date or for any other reason.

 Some wedding planners can have multiple clients at the same time, so there should be an exclusivity agreement.
-Wedding planners may also want an agreement on the exclusivity of their services.
+Planners may also want an agreement on the exclusivity of their services.

 It’s a good idea to outline what the wedding planner should expect from the guests and guest responsibilities.